Five good reasons why you should seed winter barley in 2021

 1. Management benefits

-For a start, the crop’s late August and early September drilling obviously takes a sizeable chunk out of the main autumn workload and with the last two challenging drilling periods in mind, this can be of real benefit in getting the full portfolio of autumn crops in, he says.
+For a start, the crop’s late August and early September seeding obviously takes a sizeable chunk out of the main autumn workload and with the last two challenging seeding periods in mind, this can be of real benefit in getting the full portfolio of autumn crops in, he says.

 “This advantage extends through to the spring too.
 Winter barley reaches its optimum timings for spray applications (T0, T1 and T2) some 2-3 weeks before winter wheat so this can also help spread workloads throughout the spring.

 “This also helps achieve optimum timings for the main winter wheat crop and with KWS trials showing around 1.0t/ha yield benefit from spraying at the best time agronomically compared to being 10 days late, this has financial as well as workload benefits too.”